scoheb/release-service-catalog/pipelines/managed/e2e/README.md

 * Add new parameter `verify_ec_task_git_revision` needed for consuming the verify-conforma task via git resolver

+## Changes in 3.2.0
+* Update all tasks that now support trusted artifacts to specify the stepAction* parameters

 ## Changes in 3.1.0
 * Update all task pathInRepo values as they are now in `tasks/managed`